edwinmarende/testgit2/README.md

 # testgit2
 This is for testing git
-hallo everyone.Trying to learn github
+Hallo everyone.Trying to learn github